COGNITIVE BEHAVIORAL THERAPY (CBT)

 Our goal is to make you comfortable.

 CBT is a broad concept.
-There are different subtypes of CBT focused on addressing specific problems, life challenges, and disorders.
+There are different subtypes of CBT Cognitive Behavior Therapy focused on addressing specific problems, life challenges, and disorders.
 It is a problem-specific solution-oriented form of therapy that focuses on your current problems (although working with past experiences is indicated at the leather stages of therapy and when treating problems like PTSD).

 How sessions are conducted